facebook/relay/docs/Guides-Renderer.md

 The container created using `Relay.createContainer` must be supplied via the `Container` prop, and the query configuration that conforms to the shape of a `RelayQueryConfig` must be supplied via the `queryConfig` prop.
 The `environment` prop can be supplied with the global instance `Relay.Store` or your own isolated store and network subsystem, created with `new RelayEnvironment()`.

+By default, **Relay.Renderer** renders nothing while loading data for the initial render.
+If a previous set of `Container` and `queryConfig` were fulfilled and rendered, the default behavior is to continue rendering the previous view.

+If either `Container` or `queryConfig` ever changes, **Relay.Renderer** will immediately start attempting to fulfill the new data requirements.

 ```
 ReactDOM.render(
   <Relay.Renderer